tezedge/tezedge/baking/mainnet/README.md

 ## Create a working directory

-_The Tezos baker requires access to the context directory, which is produced by TezEdge node._
+_The Octez baker requires access to the context directory, which is produced by TezEdge or Octez node._
 ```
 $ mkdir $HOME/data-mainnet
 $ mkdir $HOME/data-mainnet/client
 ```

+The TezEdge baker doesn't require it.

 ## Import snapshot data